 How to fix or create unique title tags

-Bad news: Making the most of unique titles on each of your web pages is one of the most important factors in getting found on the search engines like Google AND getting a click through -so you’ve really been holding your website back.
+Bad news: Making the most of unique titles on each of your webpages is one of the most important factors in getting found on search engines like Google AND getting a click through -so you’ve really been holding your website back.

 What are title tags?

-Well, title tags define the theme of any webpage.
-Like the title of a movie, or the headline of a newspaper story, a website title tag is the HTML title that describes the topic of an online document.
+Title tags define the theme of any webpage.
+Like the title of a movie or the headline of a newspaper story, a website title tag is the HTML title that describes the topic of an online document.
 It helps the search engine locate the material the searcher seeks with keywords found inside your title.

 The tricky part for writing titles is that you don’t see the title tag itself on the page.
 (The big bold phrase that you see on top of a webpage is called the “Heading” or “H1” and that’s something else entirely.)

-Titles are HTML for the search engines who rely on title tags to decipher the content of a page and determine the page’s subject matter to deliver relevant website choices to the people who make search requests.
+Titles are HTML for search engines that rely on title tags to decipher the content of a page and determine the page’s subject matter to deliver relevant website choices to the people who make search requests.

-And when the search engine (like Google) delivers choices to the person requesting a search, those choices are links which will carry searchers to websites.
+And when a search engine (like Google) delivers choices to the person requesting a search, those choices are links that will carry searchers to websites.
 Those links are the TITLE text.

-There are three places that you’ll see a web page title tag so let’s cover them from most visible to least visible.
+There are three places where you’ll find a webpage title tag, so let’s cover them from most visible to least visible.

 #1 The search engine results pages (SERPs)

-Imagine you searched “foot pain” in the google search and these entries were delivered to you.
-Note: if a podiatrist wants to be seen here, the site had better include a page in which “foot pain” in a prominent title.
+Imagine you searched “foot pain” in the Google search and the following entries were delivered to you.
+Note: if a podiatrist wants to be seen here, the site had better include a page with “foot pain” in a prominent title.

 #2 The tab of the webpage

 The title tag appears as the top tab of the webpage in the internet browser.
-Notice the browser tab includes the title tag and upon hovering the mouse over the tab, the call-out box displays the entire title.
+Notice that the browser tab includes the title tag and when hovering the mouse over the tab, the call-out box displays the entire title.
 Not much is done with these tab entries.

 #3 The webpage source code

-The <title> marks the beginning and end of the title and you’ll find the title of the page in between.
+The <title> symbol marks the beginning and end of the title, and you’ll find the title of the page in between these symbols.